wildfly/wildfly-tck-runners/data/README.md

 ## Simple testing of WildFly Preview

 By default, this project is set up to test a particular version of standard WildFly, using various dependency version and feature pack artifact ids appropriate for that version.
-Use the `wildfly-preview` (activated with `-Pwildfly-preview`) to simply change those settings to ones appropriate for testing a WildFly Preview release of the same version.
+Use the `wildfly-preview` profile (activated with `-Pwildfly-preview`) to simply change those settings to ones appropriate for testing a WildFly Preview release of the same version.